suffolklibraries/lgc/content/collections/events/crafts-at-the-archives-03-08.md

     content:
       -
         type: text
-        text: 'Come along for some crafts this half-term! ' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Children must be accompanied by an adult.'
+        text: 'Join us for some fun, family-friendly crafts.
+Children must be accompanied by an adult.'
   -
     type: heading
     attrs: